Morgana-S/ourglass/TESTING.md

     - Cause: This is caused by the z-index of messages not being high enough.
     - Fix: Z-Index of messages set to z-3 using bootstrap to ensure they appear above other elements.

+- **Creating / Editing an Event: Attempting to upload a file that isn't an image is possible.**
+    - Cause: This is because of a lack of validation of image data when submitting an image.
+    - Tried Solutions: Attempting to implement a quick fix by passing cleaned image data to the Pillow library(https://pypi.org/project/pillow/) and also attempted to implement the CloudinaryFileForm input, which threw more errors as forms were not designed for use with these fields.
+    - Current Status: Known issue, has been logged on the issues page.
+As the user is directed to upload an image by default, they would have to attempt to deliberately circumvent the image upload.
 ## Code Validation

 ## Lighthouse Reports